opengovsg/postmangovsg-guide/api-guide/frequently-asked-questions.md

 If you are interested in exploring our API and want to see if your use case is suitable, feel free to reach out to the Postman team via this [form](https://form.gov.sg/#!/62b19812ff209e00126f2c47) so that we can arrange a chat with you.

 If you would like to try out the API integration straightaway, you can generate your own API key by logging into your Postman account.
-Steps to do so are available [here](https://guide.postman.gov.sg/\~/changes/pv1f3DWM1ORa7R0uNLij/api-guide/api-key-management/generate-your-api-key) and our Swagger docs [here](https://api.postman.gov.sg/docs/#/), .
-Note that there is no test or production environment, you can use our production environment to send your test emails as well.
+Steps to do so are available [here](https://guide.postman.gov.sg/\~/changes/pv1f3DWM1ORa7R0uNLij/api-guide/api-key-management/generate-your-api-key) and our Swagger docs are [available here](https://api.postman.gov.sg/docs/#/).
+We recommend that you test your integration directly in the production version of Postman to ensure that your integration works as expected.

 ## What is Postman Programmatic Email API's product roadmap?

-We are currently working to launch our API officially in Q3 2023, following which we will officially publish our product roadmap.
+We are currently working to launch our API in Q3 2023, following which we will publish our product roadmap.
 In the meantime, you can find [our feature list here](./programmatic-email-api/README.md).

-## Does each agency definitely need a custom domain email address?
+## Does my agency need to set up a custom from address?

-If you are sending attachments in your API emails, then a custom domain is necessary.
+If you are sending attachments in your API emails, then a custom from address is necessary.
 If you would like your emails to retain your agency branding in the email sender address, then you might also want to consider setting up a custom domain.
-See [here](https://guide.postman.gov.sg/api-guide/programmatic-email-api/custom-from-address#why-custom-from-address) for more information on custom domain set up, and let us know to kickstart the set-up process for you by filling in this [form](https://form.gov.sg/#!/62b19812ff209e00126f2c47).
+See [here](https://guide.postman.gov.sg/api-guide/programmatic-email-api/custom-from-address#why-custom-from-address) for more information on custom from address.
+Kickstart the setup process by submitting this [form](https://form.gov.sg/#!/62b19812ff209e00126f2c47).